Graduate/Undergraduate Level Courses:

 Chemical, physical, and biological principles that govern the behavior of toxic materials such as heavy metals and synthetic organic com-pounds in the environment.
 Course emphasizes practical ways to represent chemical processes in models of pollutant behavior.
 Topics include: adsorption of pollutants on soils and sediments; transport across sediment-water and air-water interfaces; bioamplification of pollutants; multiphase fugacity models of organics; case studies of contaminated surface water, sediment and groundwater.
 Also offered for graduate level credit as ESM579; this course is the same as CE479/579; course may be taken only once for credit.

-Recommended prerequisite: senior or graduate standing.
+Expected preparation: senior or graduate standing.

 Cross Listed With: CE479/579